 See all posts on the blog page and subscribe via RSS.

-I publish open-source tools to support reverse engineering and deobfuscation workflows.
+I publish open-source tools, analysis environments, and technical material for reverse engineering and deobfuscation workflows.

 Breaking Mixed Boolean-Arithmetic Obfuscation in Real-World Applications